Park Manager Rob Achenberg

 “The beach parks were great, but since they are very busy year round, I didn’t get to enjoy the beach that much.
 At Oconee, while still busy, I do have the chance to get out and enjoy it, especially now that my daughters are at an age that they can enjoy it with me,” he said.
 Achenberg lives on the park with his wife, Carol, and daughters Haley, 13, and Jill age 11.

 “I would recommend this job to anyone who loves working outdoors, enjoys helping the park visitor and is willing to work hard.
 This isn’t a nine-to-five job,” Achenberg said.
 “Being a park ranger requires a lot from you if you want to be successful, but you receive so much more in return.
 It’s not just a career, it’s a way of life, and I wouldn’t want it any other way.”

-Achenberg has since been promoted to Chief of the Mountain Region which includes 11 state parks in South Carolina’s Upcountry.
+Following this article, Achenberg was promoted to Chief of the Mountain Region which includes 11 state parks in South Carolina’s Upcountry.